Proximity Sensor Types

 Lenz’s Law

 This type of sensor has a wire wound around typically an iron core.
 As shown in the above figure, an alternating current is applied to the coil which generates a magnetic field around it.
 This magnetic field gives rise to an eddy current in the electrical conductor.
 These eddy currents then generate an eddy current magnetic field that opposes the electromagnetic field from the sensor.
 When the target is taken close to the sensor the electromagnetic field from the sensor gets reduced, which decreases the amplitude of the electromagnetic field.
 When it decreases beyond the threshold trigger circuit activates the output.
-This helps to identify that object has come into the desired vicinity of the sensor.
+This helps to identify that the object has come into the desired vicinity of the sensor.

 Note: It has a similar internal circuit as that of the capacitor sensor.